david-r-cushman/Dev-Portfolio/PowerShell-Scripting/Driver-Management/README.md

 - Structured help documentation to align with PowerShell standards

 This version showcases my growth in PowerShell expertise, technical decision-making, and the ability to turn manual processes into scalable, automated solutions.

+---

+### 🔧 Why devcon.exe Instead of pnputil.exe?

+During the migration, one of the key blockers was legacy display drivers.
+Choosing the right tool to remove them was critical.

+**pnputil.exe**
+- Manages driver packages in the Windows driver store (`oem#.inf` files).
+- Can add, delete, and enumerate driver packages.
+- Limitation: **cannot reliably remove active display adapter drivers**.
+  - If a device is currently using the driver, pnputil fails with:
+    *“Deleting the driver package failed: One or more devices are presently installed using the specified INF.”*
+- Requires knowing the exact `oem#.inf` file name, with no direct mapping between device hardware IDs and driver packages.
+- In practice, this meant pnputil could not solve the upgrade blocker.

+**devcon.exe**
+- Provides direct device management via hardware IDs.
+- Can enumerate devices by class (e.g., `display`) and identify their hardware IDs.
+- Command: `devcon remove <hardware ID>`
+  - Removes both the device and its associated `oem.inf` driver package.
+- Eliminates the risk of Windows reinstalling the driver after reboot.
+- Simple, reliable, and automatable within a ConfigMgr task sequence.

+**✅ Decision**
+`devcon.exe` was chosen because it directly removed the `oem.inf` packages tied to display adapters, something pnputil could not reliably achieve.
+This ensured that the in‑place upgrade process could proceed without driver reinstallation, resolving a critical blocker in enterprise OS migrations.

 ## 👔 Value to Employers